-In 2020, the Home Visiting Collaborative (HVC) began meeting virtually once a month to build individual program capacity, to aide in state plan evaluation efforts, and to ensure the delivery of effective asthma programs in various locations throughout Illinois.
+In 2020, the Home Visiting Collaborative (HVC) began meeting virtually once a month to build individual program capacity, aide in state plan evaluation efforts, and ensure the delivery of effective asthma programs in various locations throughout Illinois.

-To date, there are four state-funded programs that share common characteristics targeting children with asthma, ages 0-17, living in high-burden areas of Illinois.
+To date, there are four state-funded programs that share common characteristics targeting children with asthma, ages 0-17, living in high burden areas of Illinois.
 Each of these programs collect participant data during five standardized home visits utilizing Asthma Basics for asthma self-management education, tracking referrals and referral sources, and measuring progress with the standardized Asthma Control Test.
+There is also an opportunity to refer participants to the Illinois Tobacco Quitline, if appropriate, throughout the five-visit model.

 The five home visits per client family are shown in the diagram below.
-Currently, because of the COVID-19 pandemic, visits are occurring virtually or by telephone.
+Currently, because of COVID-19, visits are occurring virtually or by telephone.